 |Reporting Week||Total Number of Positive Student Tests*||Total Number of Follow-up Survey Responses by Students||Student Response Rate to Follow-up Survey||Hospitalization Rate among Student Respondents||Asymptomatic Rate among Student Respondents||Recovery Rate among Student Respondents who Exhibited Symptoms|

 |*Students included in these figures are those who reported to have received a positive test during the designated reporting week.
 These figures may vary slightly from week to week as data are continually updated.
 In addition, because of timing, these figures may not always match the totals reported in the graphs above.|

 Guided by the Centers for Disease Control and the Georgia Department of Public Health (DPH), the University of Georgia is following established protocols for contact investigation and notification of impacted individuals.
 Consistent with those protocols, DPH oversees contact tracing and notification of persons who have had close contact with individuals in question.

 The University has established a more robust relationship with DPH as DPH has ramped up its resources, with identified liaisons between UGA and DPH to facilitate information sharing.
-Contact tracing by DPH will be facilitated by case identification done on campus through the DawgCheck survey tool, which was implemented on August 10.
+Contact tracing by DPH is by facilitated by case identification done on campus through the DawgCheck survey tool.
 Precursor information provided through DawgCheck–e.g., names and contact information of others who might have been exposed— is reported in real-time to DPH.
 FAQs from the Northeast Health District regarding their contact tracing and UGA can be found here.

 If you are deemed by DPH to have increased risk because of exposure to these individuals, DPH has the responsibility to notify you.
 In many cases, affected individuals may reach out to other individuals personally to make them aware.
 Notifications of positive tests will continue to be provided on a local level within units at UGA, as warranted.